AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

     Figure 5: Current Apparatus Set-up

-Since ProCoDA can only control two pumps, one of the coagulant pumps had to be connected to the system.
-Thus, humic acid and clay cannot be added into the system under the control of two independent pumps.
-To start with running our apparatus, clay, humic acid and water were added, according to the calculated amount, into a 10L stock tank with a stirrer.
+Since ProCoDA could only control two pumps, one of the coagulant pumps had to be connected to the system.
+Thus, humic acid and clay could not be added into the system under the control of two independent pumps.
+To run our apparatus, clay, humic acid and water were added, according to the calculated amount, into a 10L stock tank with a stirrer.
 This stock tank was connected to the clay pump.
 The pump speed was controlled by ProCoDA to maintain a relatively fixed influent turbidity.
 After that, a mixture of humic acid and clay went through the first turbidity meter, and influent turbidity of the raw water was measured.
 Following this, the first stream of coagulant was added right before the fluid entered the first contact chamber.
-The second stream of coagulant was pumped into the system after the first contact chamber if we were running a two-stage addition experiment.
+The second stream of coagulant was pumped into the system after the first contact chamber for running a two-stage addition experiment.

 <div class="alert alert-block alert-danger">
 "The way in which the apparatus worked was the following" is both an incomplete sentence and too fluffy.
 Instead say how the apparatus worked in that first sentence.What calculation?Do you mean stirrer?How did you determine the pump speed for the fixed turbidity?What was that turbidity?Can the results from one experiment with a certain fixed turbidity be generalize for many turbidity levels?Turbidimeters not turbidity TurbidimetersChoose between is and was - have to keep tenses consistent.More run-on sentences and incorrect verb usage.The end of this paragraph is a better description of how the two stage dosing worked.